ladjs/lad/Readme.md

 ##### Logging Configuration

-> We recommend to use [Sentry][sentry] for logging, though you could swap in your own provider:
+> We recommend to use [Sentry][sentry] for server-side and client-side logging, though you could swap in your own provider:

 1. Go to <https://getsentry.com/> &ndash; Try for free
 2. Create a free account, then proceed to create a "Project"